-Reporting of Drug Screen Results to TCU Athletic Training Program: The testing company will communicate the drug test results to the Clinical Education Coordinator of the MSAT Program.
+Reporting of Drug Screen Results to TCU Athletic Training Program: The drug tests results will be uploaded to the student's Castle Branch account by the drug testing company.
+MSAT Faculty will have access to the student's results.
 It is the policy of TCU and the MSAT Program to maintain the confidentiality of these drug test results to the extent required by law.